 Savings.com.au’s two cents

-For non-problem gamblers, there’s the obvious tip of re-thinking every bet before you place it.
+For non-problem gamblers, there’s the obvious tip of having a bit of a think before you place your bet.
 The vast majority of bets are unsuccessful, and while it can be fun and increase your interest in a game, you don’t want to end up near the average person’s yearly losses.
 If you do end up betting, we’d recommend tracking every bet you place or every note you put into the pokies, just as you would with everything else you budget.
 Try one of the highly-recommended budgeting and savings apps from this list to help you with this.

 However, if you do think you have a problem with gambling, then don’t hesitate to contact one of the places listed above.